mounikaperi/java-spring-projects/README.md

             Stream s2 = list.stream();
             Stream s3 = list.stream();
       Instance methods of Stream are:
-            forEach   -> takes a consumer as a param and executes the consumer on each element of the stream and returns nothing hence we cannot chain other operations. filter    ->
+            forEach   -> takes a consumer as a param and executes the consumer on each element of the stream and returns nothing as it doesn't return anything we cannot chain other operations and hence called as TERMINAL reduce    -> reduce takes a binaryOperator and executes the binaryOperator on each pair of values and returns a single value wrapped in java.util.Optional class int[] arr = new int[] {1,2,3,4,5,6,7,8,9};
-            reduce
-            collect
+                         Optional<Integer> result = Stream.of(arr).reduce((x, y) -> x+y);
+                         result.get() will give 10
+                         Optional is to avoid nullpointerexceptions

+                     -> takes a identity value and a binaryOperator and execute the binaryOperator on each pair of values and returns a single value int[] arr = new int[] {1,2,3,4,5,6,7,8,9};
+                        Integer result = Stream.of(arr).reduce(0, (x,y) -> x + y); // result is 10
+                        Integer result2 = Stream.of(arr).reduce(Integer.MIN_VALUE, (x,y) -> x>y ? x : y); // result is 4
+                        As it doesn't return a stream, we cannot chain other operations and hence is called a TERMINAL collect
             map